Del Rio, Texas: Climate

-Del Rio experiences a hot semi-arid climate (Köppen BSh) with mild winters and hot summers.
-During the spring season, as well occasionally during the fall season, severe thunderstorms often build on the Serranías del Burro to the distant west of Del Rio.
-This is believed to occur due to the uplift of moisture from the Gulf of Mexico which is channeled along the Rio Grande.
+Del Rio experiences a hot semi-arid climate (Köppen BSh) with mild winters and hot, humid summers.
+High dewpoint temperatures occur during much of the warmer months, due to the terrain and prevailing surface winds from the southeast.
+In the spring and fall seasons, severe thunderstorms often build on the Serranías del Burro to the distant west of Del Rio, occasionally affecting Del Rio and uplands to the north.
+This occurs due to the uplift of moisture from the Gulf of Mexico which is channeled along the Rio Grande, combined with intense heating of lowland areas or frontal and dryline activity.
+Temperatures peak in late summer and then quickly drop during autumn.

 Demographics

 2020 census

 As of the 2020 United States census, there were 34,673 people, 12,300 households, and 8,898 families residing in the city.